coreflexive/coreflexive.github.io/_posts/2024-03-29-choice-processes.md

 }
 ```

-Now, we must consider which constraints to apply to our structures to combine in a way we can recognise as having something to do with CSP.
+Now, we must consider which constraints to apply to our structures so they combine in a way we can recognise as having something to do with CSP.
 I'm not a fan of using facts in my models.
 I find they get in the way when we transition from static to dynamic modelling.
 We'll be using predicates instead.

 ## Predicates

 I've already constrained the model by how I've written the signatures.
 In particular, the `head` and `body` relations have been defined as _functions_; that is, they are both simple and entire.
-But as it stands, this specification will find instances that do not model CSP process.
+But as it stands, this specification will find instances that do not model CSP processes.
 To see what I mean, you can run the following command:

 ```alloy
 run {} for 5